shoaibazadc/Cybersecurity-Lab-SIEM/docs/setup.md

 This creates a scheduled task via command line using `schtasks /create`, simulating attacker-driven persistence or execution scheduling, triggering rule 100013.

-**Expected result:** Wazuh fires a level 12 alert visible in the dashboard.
+**Expected result:** Wazuh fires a level 12 alert visible on the dashboard.

 > Full execution details and results are documented in [`attack_simulations.md`](attack_simulations.md).